MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 10. Select **Next** to go to the **Scope tags** page.
 Assign scope tags if you want to.

 11. Select **Renew token**.
-You'll see a confirmation that the token is renewed:
+You'll see a confirmation that the token is renewed.

     :::image type="content" source="./media/device-enrollment-program-enroll-ios/confirmation.png" alt-text="Screenshot that shows the confirmation message.":::